Departmental Policies

 Study Abroad Credits Policy

 Students may apply a maximum of 6 credits of pre-approved study abroad coursework towards the 36 credits in GVPT requirements.
+This means that GVPT students can generally complete 2 GVPT/IR course requirements abroad.
 Additional GVPT credit completed abroad will be applied as general electives.
-Prior to studying abroad, please check in with your GVPT advisor to confirm compliance with the UMD Major Credits Policy outlined above.
+Prior to studying abroad, please check in with your GVPT advisor to confirm compliance with the UMD Major Credits Policy outlined above and to discuss specifics about how your courses may be applied.

 Oversubscription Policy